An introduction to periodic(8)

 monthly_status_security_output="periodic"

-An alternative to mailing output to one or more users is to send the
+An alternative to mailing output to a specific set of user(s) is to

 (daily|weekly|monthly)_output